johan162/hpdf_table/docs/UsingWidgets.md

  - In the callback we get the bounding box for the cell as arguments
  - We adjust the position and height/width so that the widget is centered in the cell

-The next callback is the signal strength widget and we construct that as follows
+The next callback is the signal strength widget, and we construct that as follows

 ```c
 void